Available entirely online or as a mix of on-campus and online courses!

 A philosophical analysis of the ethical dimensions and responsibilities of the engineering profession.
 Specific case studies and ethical issues are analyzed through the application of some of the basic concepts and principles of traditional and contemporary ethical theories.
 Meets Core Curriculum Essential Learning Outcome for Social Responsibility & Ethics (SRE).
 3 credits.

 The aim of this course is to introduce students to both historical and contemporary discussions surrounding the topics of sex and love.
 Meets Core Curriculum Essential Learning Outcome for Diversity and Cultural Awareness (DCA).
+3 credits.

 Students in this course will be introduced to current and longstanding debates within Latin American Philosophy.
 They will also be exposed to many of the principle texts and thinkers within this burgeoning tradition.
 The class includes a survey of Latin American philosophy ranging from pre-colonial Aztec thought to the debates over the struggle for Latin American independence, and also the question of identity: what constitutes Latin American philosophy.
 3 credits.

 An introduction to the politics, structure, and behavior of the American National Political Community.
 Meets Core Curriculum Essential Learning Outcome for Social Responsibility & Ethics (SRE).
 3 credits.
 SS